Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 Walking on the Côte d'Ajoncs

-Before leaving Tréguier, visit the magnificent Cathedral of Saint-Tugdual, a jewel of Gothic architecture in Brittany.
-The path takes you to the small oyster-farming port of La Roche Jaune, then you reach Plougrescant with its parade of small coves, harbours, wild moors and rocky coastlines sculpted by the elements.
-Resume your walk before stopping to visit the famous Gouffre de Plougrescant, a spectacular rock formation where the sea rushes into a deep crevasse.
+Before leaving Tréguier, visit the magnificent Cathédrale Saint-Tugdual, a jewel of Gothic architecture in Brittany.
+The route takes you to the small oyster-farming port of La Roche Jaune, then on to Plougrescant with its parade of small coves, harbours, wild moorland and rocky coastlines sculpted by the elements.
+Resume your walk before stopping to visit the famous Gouffre de Plougrescant, a spectacular rock formation where the sea plunges into a deep crevasse.
 And yes, nature can be surprising in Brittany!
 You continue your walk through the picturesque villages of Buguélès and Port-Blanc, before reaching the magnificent beach at Trestel.
 Take off your hiking boots, you’ve earned it.

 🥾 Distance: Approximately 44 km over 2 days